 And David said unto him, Fear not: for I will surely shew thee kindness for Jonathan thy father’s sake, and will restore thee all the land of Saul thy father; and thou shalt eat bread at my table continually (2 Samuel 9:7).

 Now as Mephibosheth was brought before David, he laid prostrate before him not knowing that all he had lost would now be restored back to him by the commandment of the king.
 The days of not having his own and living beneath who he was destined to be would now come to an end.
 Through the grace and mercy of God, Mephibosheth experienced restoration, provision and fellowship in his life.
 Though Mephibosheth had a dead dog mentality at first, King David because of his covenant promise with Jonathan was still going to restore the land of Saul back to him.
-In Joel 2:25 the word of God said “And I will restore to you the years that the locust hath eaten, the cankerworm, and the caterpillar, and the palmerworm, my great army which I sent among you”.
+In Joel 2:25 the word of God says “And I will restore to you the years that the locust hath eaten, the cankerworm, and the caterpillar, and the palmerworm, my great army which I sent among you”.
 The young Mephibosheth would have servants appointed to him that were required to minister and serve him.
 He would no longer be in a pasture less place but have the privilege of eating bread always at the king’s table.

-According to the Noah Webster’s New International Dictionary the word restore means to bring back, as that which has been lost, or taken away.
+According to Noah Webster’s New International Dictionary, the word restore means to bring back, as that which has been lost, or taken away.
 The word restore also can mean to renew; to reestablish, or to restore harmony among those who are variance.
 The land that once belongs to King Saul was a lost inheritance and was restored back to Mephibosheth through the commandment of the king.
 The land of King Saul for us as the church represents our godly inheritance in Christ.
 It also represents to us the provision of God which God has promised to provide for all of our needs according to His riches in glory by Christ Jesus (Philippians 4:19).
-Finally, the king provide Mephibosheth a man name Ziba, his sons and servants to minister to his needs, the Lord has also provided us His ministering angels to watch over us.
+Finally, the king provided Mephibosheth a man named Ziba, his sons and servants to minister to his needs, the Lord has also provided us His ministering angels to watch over us.
 The word of God says in Hebrews 1:14, that the Lord has assigned His angels “to minister us because we are the heirs of salvation”.